 Still, in spite of the spatters of rain and the punishing steps, the enveloping fog rendered a fairy charm to the trail.
-And at times, when the mist cleared, we could see that we were high enough to see that we would be somewhat at cloud height soon.
+At times, when the mist cleared, we could see that we were high enough to be at cloud height soon.

 The tops of the slopes were often rendered mysterious by a veil of fog.
-And fog, gliding between and wrapping around the forested slopes cast an eeriness to the highland wood.
+Gliding between and wrapping around the forested slopes, it cast an eeriness to the highland wood.

 Even the stretches through farmland scenes were made ethereal by the touch of fog on the hilltops behind.

-And though I found the day more wearying than the first, there was still time to enjoy some play time with my companions.
+Though I found the second trekking day more wearying than the first, there was still time to enjoy some play time with my companions.

-Stopping by a patch of wildflowers, my guide showed me a game that Nepali little girls would play with the seed pod.
-Just like how Malaysian girls would, with the keembung* (pronounced ‘KE-em-bong’).
+Stopping by a patch of wildflowers, my guide showed me a game that Nepali little girls would play with its seed pod.
+It was just like how Malaysian girls would play with the keembung* flower!
 Basically it involves searching for seed pods nearly ripe to burst, and then popping them.